Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Related Works

 \subsection{Adaptive Learning in Online Education}

 Adaptive learning \cite{adaptive-learning}, also called adaptive tutoring, is a method that utilizes personalized recommendation techniques to suggest learning materials, such as lectures or exercises, to meet the distinct requirements of each student.
-Early studies adopt sequential recommendation methods to generate learning paths \cite{infsci18-learningpath,lak19-goal-course} or select the next exercise to tutor \cite{edm19-exercise,cikm19-exercise}.
+Early studies adopt sequential recommendation methods to generate learning paths \cite{infsci18-learningpath,lak19-goal-course}. \citet{infsci18-learningpath} introduce a RNN-based method for personalized course prerequisite inference, offering tailored course recommendations to students for desired achievement goals. \citet{lak19-goal-course} present a novel LSTM neural network model for a full-path learning recommendation system, addressing challenges in personalized online education with clustered data analysis to improve learning path predictions and mitigate the cold-start problem in e-learning environments.

+Some studies also select the next exercise to tutor \cite{edm19-exercise,cikm19-exercise}. \citet{edm19-exercise} integrate course concepts and exercise-concept mappings, improving knowledge tracing and input features and used deep reinforcement learning for personalized math exercise recommendations. \citet{cikm19-exercise} use a flexible Q-Network for exercise selection, state learning with multi-faceted educational data, and the novel optimization of three educational objectives, enabling adaptive exercise recommendations.

 However, these methods train recommendation models using static historical data, which limits their ability to optimize performance offline and may not fully align with the dynamic nature of user learning in reality.
-Recently, researchers improve the adaptive learning by applying pretraining techniques over heterogeneous learning elements \cite{pretrain-adaptive-learning}, employing RL techniques to learn from long-term rewards \cite{kdd19-ktsim,ktsim-learningpath,aaai23-learnpath,kdd23-exercise}, and leveraging prior structured knowledge \cite{www21-learningpath,ktsim-exercise}.
-Moreover, they solely focus on the improvement of overall knowledge level of the student within a fixed number of exercises, but neglect the measurement of the tutoring efficiency and the student's learning interest as well as fail to make strategic plans for achieving designated goals.
+Another line of research mainly focuses on the online assessment of the student's knowledge state by recommending exercises \cite{sigir22-assess,aaai22-assess,cikm23-assess,sigir22-question,tois-tracing}.
+Recently, researchers improve the adaptive learning by applying pretraining techniques over heterogeneous learning elements \cite{pretrain-adaptive-learning,sigir23-cd}, employing RL techniques to learn from long-term rewards \cite{kdd19-ktsim,ktsim-learningpath,aaai23-learnpath,kdd23-exercise}, and leveraging prior structured knowledge \cite{www21-learningpath,ktsim-exercise,sigir21-rcd,sigir22-kt,tois-graph}. \citet{tois-graph} introduce DGEKT, a graph ensemble learning method that captures the heterogeneous exercise-concept associations and interaction transitions through dual graph structures.
+Moreover, they solely focus on the improvement of overall knowledge level of the student within a fixed number of exercises, but neglect the measurement of the tutoring efficiency and the student's learning interest as well as fail to make strategic plans for achieving designated goals. \citet{tois-tracing} develop two models, Knowledge Proficiency Tracing (KPT) and Exercise-correlated KPT (EKPT), that enhance student learning analysis by integrating Q-matrix, learning and forgetting curves, and exercise connectivity.
+KPT maps exercises and student proficiencies in a shared knowledge space, while EKPT further improves predictions by linking exercises.